palewire/django-calaccess-raw-data/docs/faq.rst

 How far back does the CAL-ACCESS database go?
 ---------------------------------------------

-According to `the official state documentation <http://www.documentcloud.org/documents/1308002-cal-access-about.html#document/p235>`_, electronic disclosure documents started being filed in CAL-ACCESS on Jan.
+According to an `FAQ document <https://www.documentcloud.org/documents/2711615-FAQ/pages/1.html>`_ provided by the Secretary of State, electronic disclosure documents started being filed in CAL-ACCESS on Jan.
 1, 2000.
 Historical analysis of the database, should start from that date, the documentation says.